-Chekhov's Gun: Played straight in episode 5 with the diamond necklace.
+Played straight in Episode 5 with the diamond necklace.

-Subverted in episode 23, where Kotetsu slaps Barnaby in a bid to jog his memory of their quarrel from ep.19.
+Subverted in Episode 23, where Kotetsu slaps Barnaby in a bid to jog his memory of their quarrel from Episode 19.
 The attempt fails dismally, serving only to aggravate an already angered Barnaby.

 Cliff Hanger: Episodes 11, 12, and pretty much every episode from 19 to 24.

-Clothing Damage: Saitou, Apollon's tech head, demonstrates Kotetsu's old suit's potential for this quite graphically in order to show the superiority of his own design.
-Then puts Kotetsu himself through a demonstration in episode 6, which proves Saito's new suit is far more durable.
+Clothing Damage: Saito, Apollon's tech head, demonstrates Kotetsu's old suit's potential for this quite graphically in order to show the superiority of his own design.
+Then puts Kotetsu himself through a demonstration in Episode 6, which proves Saito's new suit is far more durable.

-The Apollon Wild Tiger suit was damaged quite a few times: Jake cracked the visor on the helmet (ep.
-12), Barnaby broke the "Good Luck Mode" arm (ep.
-23), and H-01's gun destroyed most of the frony of the suit (ep.
+The Apollon Wild Tiger suit was damaged quite a few times: Jake cracked the visor on the helmet (Ep.
+12), Barnaby broke the "Good Luck Mode" arm (Ep.
+23), and H-01's gun destroyed most of the front of the suit (Ep.
 24).